 Dr. Mark Lassiter

-Professor of Natural Science
+Professor of Biology, Chemistry, Environmental Science

 Dr. Mark Lassiter earned his B.S. and M.S. in Biology at the College of William and Mary.
 He received his Ph.D. from North Carolina State University in insect physiology (biochemistry and toxicology).
 Dr. Lassiter taught organic chemistry and biology as faculty in the College of Agriculture and Life Sciences at North Carolina State University and came to Montreat College in 1992.
 Dr. Lassiter is interested in aiding each student’s Christian growth and is committed to presenting a strong academic challenge to professional development and career vocation through the Biology program.
 He has a passion for student distinction supported in self-discovery and accomplishment through student research in areas of the student’s interest.
 While his research is in Biochemistry and Mosquito Physiology, student research focuses on atmospheric and environmental chemistry, physiological and enzyme stress indicators, microbial detection, medical applications, development of biotechnical methods, analytical instrumentation applications, and the development of assays and analytical techniques.